satorchi/pystudio/Home.md

 for example, will make the change available to all the methods which use integration time, so that you don't have to reset the parameter for every type of measurement.

+# Help
+Here is a list of QubicPack methods:
+* assignment methods